South Gawler Football Club: History

-The Lions have produced some champion footballers, many who have played senior football in the South Australian National Football League (SANFL) and the Australian Football League (AFL) as well as representing South Australia.
+The Lions (often also nicknamed "Southies") have produced some champion footballers, many who have played senior football in the South Australian National Football League (SANFL) and the Australian Football League (AFL) as well as representing South Australia.
 Sam Butler became South Gawler's first fully professional footballer with the AFL's West Coast Eagles in 2004 and a member of the Eagles' 2006 Premiership team.
 Defender Yves Sibenaler Jr played in seven SANFL Premierships (2003, 2004, 2005, 2007, 2008, 2009, 2010) for Central District, while Alan Obst (a 2007 Premiership player also with the Bulldogs) was listed with AFL clubs Adelaide and North Melbourne.
-During the twentieth century, WW "Winky" Price (a triple premiership player with West Adelaide), Lawrie Rusby (who played 172 league games for South Adelaide including premierships in 1935 and 1941) and Irishman Robin Mulholland (112 games for Central District) also represented South Australia in State-of-Origin during celebrated careers in the SANFL.
+During the twentieth century, Walter "Winky" Price (a triple premiership player with West Adelaide), Ron May (who was at North Adelaide between 1924 and 1933; and a league premiership player in 1930), Lawrie Rusby (who played 172 league games for South Adelaide including premierships in 1935 and 1941) and Irishman Robin Mulholland (112 games for Central District) also represented South Australia in State-of-Origin during celebrated careers in the SANFL.
 While Stephen Officer played for South Melbourne in the Victorian Football League between 1971 and 1975.

 According to a number of forums covering country Australian Rules football, South Gawler is possibly one of the most successful football clubs in Australia.
-Following the 2021 BLGFA title, with 38 first-grade premierships recorded and verified, discussion since 2008 suggests that the Lions have accumulated the third-most premierships in South Australia and are the equal-sixth winningest Australian Rules club in Australia.
+Following the 2023 BLGFA title, with 39 first-grade premierships recorded and verified, discussion since 2008 suggests that the Lions have accumulated the third-most premierships in South Australia and (as of October 2024) are the equal-eighth winningest Australian Rules club in Australia.

 While success at senior level had initially eluded them in the new century, South Gawler remained buoyant with their junior development programs continuing to consistently produce success.
-The club's Junior Colts won the flag in 2012 and 2015, while the Senior Colts' completed a hat-trick of premierships from 2009 to 2011, again in 2013 and most recently were crowned back-to-back premiers again in 2019 and 2020.
+The club's Junior Colts were undefeated back-to-back premiers in 2005-2006.
+They then won the flag in 2012 and 2015, while the Senior Colts' completed a hat-trick of premierships from 2009 to 2011, again in 2013 and most recently were crowned back-to-back premiers again in 2019 and 2020.